spring-io/develocity-conventions/README.md

-# Gradle Enterprise Conventions Plugin
+# Gradle Enterprise Conventions

-A Gradle plugin for configuring projects to use the Gradle Enterprise instance hosted at [ge.spring.io](https://ge.spring.io).
+Conventions for Maven and Gradle projects that use the Gradle Enterprise instance hosted at [ge.spring.io](https://ge.spring.io).

 ## Build cache conventions

-Configuring build cache conventions requires Gradle 6.0 or later.

-When applied as a settings plugin and the build cache is enabled (`org.gradle.caching=true` in `gradle.properties`), the plugin will configure the build cache to:
+When applied, the conventions will configure the build cache to:

 - Enable local caching.
 - Use https://ge.spring.io/cache/ as the remote cache.